IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-raw.md

 To share raw UID2s with another participant by encrypting into UID2 tokens before sending, the sharing **sender** must create a UID2 Portal account and implement sharing, and must create a sharing relationship with the receiver.

-The sharing **receiver** must create a UID2 Portal account and implement sharing, and must have a sharing relationship with the sender, so that the receiver has the encryption keys necessary to decrypt the UID2 tokens into raw UID2s.
+The sharing **receiver** must create a UID2 Portal account and implement sharing, and must have a sharing relationship with the sender, so that the receiver has the cryptographic keys necessary to decrypt the UID2 tokens into raw UID2s.

 ## Account Setup in the UID2 Portal